-Analyse how flexion and extension at different joints are coordinated during the action of throwing a ball.
+How do flexion and extension at different joints coordinate during the action of throwing a ball?
 (5 marks)

 Show Answers Only